RonBulaon/DockeredJupyterlab/README.md

 ![alt text](images/dockercompose.gif )

 Once done, you will be given a URL.
 Open the URL on your browser.
-The url will look like something like this:
+The url will look something like this:
 ```
 http://127.0.0.1:8888/lab?token=791b3a7b1384100f39efe063e47b68d03647fa90ff8ba614
 ```